tkoenig89/express-static-gzip/README.md

 ```bash
     $ npm install express-static-gzip
 ```

+# Changelog for v2.0.0

+* Even so this is mayor release, this should be fully backwards compatible and should not have any breaking change to v1.1.3.

+* Moves all options for `serverStatic` in it's own section, to prevent collisions when setting up your static fileserving middleware.

+* For backwards compatibility all properties in the root options object will be copied to the new `serverStatic` section, except if you have set values there already.
+Here is a small example of this behaviour:
+    ```JavaScript
+    {
+        enableBrotli: true,         // not a serverStatic option, will not be moved
+        maxAge: 123,                // not copied, as already present.
+        index: 'main.js',           // copied to serveStatic section
+        serveStatic: {
+            maxAge: 234,            // will be kept
+            cacheControl: false     // will be kept as well
+        }
+    }
+    ```

+    In the above scenario serveStatic will use `cacheControl`: false, `index`: 'main.js', `maxAge`:234.

 # Usage
 In case you just want to serve gzipped files only, this simple example would do: